Tips For Full-Time RV Living

 Escapees – An RV advocacy organization that offers information on domiciling in Texas, South Dakota, and Florida.St.
 Brendan’s Isle – The mail forwarding service we use.
 Their website contains lots of information about domiciling in Florida.

 Of course, like any form of travel, full-time RV life is not without its challenges.
 Putting our home through the equivalent of an earthquake every couple of days means things invariably break and we spend an inordinate amount of time troubleshooting various issues.
-RVs usually get between 7 and 10 miles per gallon, meaning fuel costs can quickly impact our budget.
+RVs usually get between 7 and 10 miles per gallon, meaning fuel costs can quickly impact our travel budget.
 Speaking of which, many campgrounds charge a lot of money for a glorified parking space where we may be living just feet from our neighbors, and our neighbors may be inconsiderate jerks, just like anywhere else.
 Finally, given the surging popularity of RVing, it can be difficult to get reservations in a lot of popular campgrounds.
 As lovely as it might be to daydream about driving off in whatever direction the sun happens to be shining, the reality is, if we want to be in Florida during the winter or Maine during the summer, we have to make reservations months, if not years, in advance, and we may need to pay a hefty price tag for the privilege of parking in a cramped campground.But while this lifestyle is not always perfect, we have concluded that its benefits far outweigh its costs.
 In the short time we’ve been on the road, we’ve watched surfers catch the last waves of the day at Folly Beach, South Carolina, we’ve listened to jazz musicians play to packed houses on Frenchmen Street in New Orleans, we’ve driven along bucolic back country roads in Lexington, Kentucky, and we’ve sampled some of the best barbecue in America while touring central Texas.
 And the best part was at the end of each day, we got to go home and sleep in our own bed, in our own home, with our favorite furry family member curled up on the floor next to us.

 introductory resources and websites